dinesh2k16/Task/README.md

-Employee details were created and performed CRUD operation in H2 Db using spring boot application and also juint used to display the result.
+In this projet employee details were created and performed CRUD operation in H2 Db using spring boot application and also used juint to display the result.